MarcinMG-web/Multi-Step-Form/README.md

 # Multi-Step-Form

-Right now I would like to create the multi steps forms in React.
-I still work at it.
+Create the multi steps forms in React.

 If you want to check.
 Download project on yours PC.
 Open the terminal and install packages.